Steven Nelson: 2016

-Throughout training camp, Nelson competed to be a starting cornerback after Sean Smith departed for the Oakland Raiders in free agency.
-Nelson competed against Jamell Fleming, Phillip Gaines, and rookie KeiVarae Russell.
+Throughout training camp, Nelson competed to be a starting cornerback after Smith departed for the Oakland Raiders in free agency.
+Nelson competed against Jamell Fleming, Gaines, and rookie KeiVarae Russell.
 Head coach Andy Reid named Nelson a starting cornerback to start the regular season, alongside Marcus Peters.

-He started in the Kansas City Chiefs' season-opener against the San Diego Chargers and collected a season-high nine solo tackles in their 33–27 victory.
+He started in the Chiefs' season-opener against the San Diego Chargers and collected a season-high nine solo tackles in their 33–27 victory.
 In Week 9, he recorded two combined tackles and made a season-high three pass deflections during a 19–14 victory against the Jacksonville Jaguars.
 Nelson was inactive for the Chiefs' Week 12 victory at the Denver Broncos due to a neck injury.
 He finished the season with 65 combined tackles (59 solo) and 16 pass deflections in 15 games and 15 starts.

-The Kansas City Chiefs finished first in the AFC West with a 12–4 record and earned a first round bye.
-On January 25, 2017, Nelson started his first career playoff game in the AFC Divisional Round against the Pittsburgh Steelers and made five combined tackles as the Chiefs lost 18–16.
+The Chiefs finished first in the AFC West with a 12–4 record and earned a first round bye.
+On January 25, 2017, Nelson started his first career playoff game in the AFC Divisional Round against the Steelers and made five combined tackles as the Chiefs lost 18–16.

 2017

-Nelson entered training camp slated as a starting cornerback but saw competition for the role from Phillip Gaines.
-On September 3, 2017, the Kansas City Chiefs placed Nelson on injured reserve/designated to return in order for him to undergo core muscle surgery.
-On October 30, 2017, the Kansas City Chiefs activated Nelson off injured reserve for the team's Week 8 matchup against the Broncos.
+Nelson entered training camp slated as a starting cornerback but saw competition for the role from Gaines.
+On September 3, 2017, the Chiefs placed Nelson on injured reserve/designated to return in order for him to undergo core muscle surgery.
+On October 30, 2017, the Chiefs activated Nelson off injured reserve for the team's Week 8 matchup against the Broncos.
 He returned to his starting role in Week 9 and was named the starting cornerback, along with Marcus Peters, for the remainder of the season.
 In Week 13, he collected a season-high nine combined tackles during a 38–31 loss at the New York Jets.
 He finished the 2017 season with 41 combined tackles (33 solo) and four pass deflections in nine games and seven starts.
 He received an overall grade of 76.8 from Pro Football Focus in 2017.

-The Kansas City Chiefs finished first in the AFC West with a 10–6 record, but were eliminated from the playoffs after a 22–21 upset loss to the Tennessee Titans in the AFC wild card game.
+The Chiefs finished first in the AFC West with a 10–6 record, but were eliminated from the playoffs after a 22–21 upset loss to the Titans in the AFC wild card game.
 He finished the game with three combined tackles and a pass deflection.